The new hot trend in email marketing for growing your email list is the idea of using a content upgrade.

 A content upgrade is simply bonus content that people can get access to in exchange for their email address.
 Unlike traditional “site-wide” lead magnets, however, content upgrades are unique to the specific content that people are already reading or listening to on your site.

-Site-wide lead magnets work—I've used the same one here on SPI for over 5 years (Ebooks the Smart Way).
-I've promoted this free ebook in the sidebar of my website and at the bottom of every single blog post since January of 2010.
+Site-wide lead magnets work—I’ve used the same one here on SPI for over 5 years (Ebooks the Smart Way, no longer available on the site).
+I’ve promoted this free ebook in the sidebar of my website and at the bottom of every single blog post since January of 2010.

 It’s done really well for me, helping to collect over 120,000 emails since then.